 The English name of the organization is Initiative for Development and Cooperation, and the abbreviation of the English name, IDC, is found in the logo of the organization and is most often used as an abbreviated name of the organization.

-Since 2014, IDC has become one of the leading humanitarian organizations in Serbia, in the first place in partnership with ASB, but also independently.
+2014 – Since this year, IDC has become one of the leading humanitarian organizations in Serbia, in the first place in partnership with ASB, but also independently.
 During the floods that hit Serbia, IDC managed to collect and distribute large amounts of humanitarian aid.
 As a project partner, IDC, together with ASB, carried out revitalization and restoration projects of flooded households and agricultural land in Ljig, Krupanj, Sabac and other municipalities.

 2014 – 2015. – the IDC volunteer program was created, which has been experiencing its development since 2015 with the outbreak of the migrant crisis.
 Through volunteer and medical teams, IDC has provided support to local communities to mitigate the effects of this crisis for 3 years.
 With our continuous presence in Subotica, Sid, Sombor, Dimitrovgrad and other municipalities, we implemented over 50,000 medical interventions, 6,000 volunteer days and provided medical equipment and vehicles to local institutions.

 2016 – we founded another social enterprise, Agro IRIS, which deals with fruit drying.
 The company connects small farmers threatened by the consequences of floods in Serbia and through a system of mobile dryers, buys their products at an increased price, provides joint branding and marketing of goods.
 Already in the first year, the company received numerous awards at the Novi Sad Agricultural Fair.
 Agro IRIS is the winner of the “Best small business” award at the Good Food for All competition, within the UN Food Summit.